Missxiaoguo/kubernetes-power-manager/README.md

 ### Use Cases

-- Users may want to pre-schedule nodes to move to a performance profile during peak times to minimize spin up.
-  At times not during peak, they may want to move to a power saving profile.
 - *Unpredictable machine use.*
   Users may use machine learning through monitoring to determine profiles that predict a peak need for compute, to spin up ahead of time.